-- 5. Exercise strategic, curriculum-led financial planning to ensure the equitable deployment of budgets and resources, in the best interests of pupils' achievements and the school's sustainability. - Distribute leadership throughout the organisation, forging teams of colleagues who have distinct roles and responsibilities and hold each other to account for their decision making.
+- 5. Exercise strategic, curriculum-led financial planning to ensure the equitable deployment of budgets and resources, in the best interests of pupils' achievements and the school's sustainability. - 6.
+Distribute leadership throughout the organisation, forging teams of colleagues who have distinct roles and responsibilities and hold each other to account for their decision making. - 7.
+As the school is part of a PFI Scheme, it is essential that the Headteacher is or becomes familiar with how that Scheme operates to ensure that all decisions regarding the premises and grounds are made so that pupil's opportunities and school resources are maximised.